They are the world’s first Christian nation, and their historic lands include the traditional resting place of Noah’s ark and the garden of Eden.

 The Armenian people have one of the richest biblical histories and cultures in the world.

-In 2023, Museum of the Bible will open a groundbreaking exhibition focusing on the significance of the Armenian Church and people to the history of the Bible.
+Museum of the Bible will open a groundbreaking exhibition focusing on the significance of the Armenian Church and people to the history of the Bible.
 The Bible, or the “breath of God” in Armenian, is deeply ingrained in Armenia’s culture.
 In this exhibition, guests will explore the Bible’s history in Armenia and see that it is ancient, exceptional, and resilient.

 This exhibit is the first major exhibit to focus on the Bible’s history and Armenia.
 Additionally, it will showcase artifacts never before displayed in the nation’s capital, as well as put special emphasis on Armenian Americans and the Armenian diaspora.